LosManos/Presentation-GDBandNeo4j/README.md

-Presentation-GDBandNeo4j
+Presentation for graph databases in general and [Neo4j](http://www.neo4j.org) in particular.
 ========================

 ## Abstract
-Presentation for graph databases in general and [Neo4j](http://www.neo4j.org) in particular.
+Presentation of graph databases in general and [Neo4j](http://www.neo4j.org) in particular.

 What is the difference, model wise, between a relational, graph and document database?
 A short explanation, right or wrong, that we often use a "faulty" model when saving data.